Choose Beneva. Where you come first.

 - Good news: your repayment period doesn't start right away!
 In fact, it begins the second year following the year you withdrew funds from your RRSP under the HBP.

 As a savvy buyer, you've probably realized that your investment earnings can help pay for your home.
 And you’re absolutely right—if you’ve been wisely investing in your RRSP!
-That's exactly the kind of thing an advisor2 can help with (no kidding, they love it).
+That's exactly the kind of thing an advisor can help with (no kidding, they love it).2

 An RRSP with Beneva, it adds up